 In 2003, IU engaged Kirkegaard to conduct an acoustical study of existing conditions within their opera-house-style performance venue, the Musical Arts Center.
 Listening experiments conducted onstage while working closely with music faculty and student musicians were pivotal to our assessment of potential upgrades to the orchestra shell, proscenium surround, orchestra pit/forestage extension, performer riser systems, and house surface treatments.

 As the Jacobs School of Music continued to expand, another point in time was reached where the capacity of faculty teaching studios had been outgrown and a substantial expansion was needed.
 Kirkegaard was engaged during the initial programming and conceptual design stages to study various building sites and arrangements to prioritize needs in comparison to available funding.
-These efforts culminated in the development of the East Studio Building, which provides 84 additional faculty teaching studios, 15 percussion practice rooms, conference rooms, and administrative offices that will continue to advance their already world-class instruction.
+These efforts culminated in the development of the the East Studio Building, which provides 84 additional faculty teaching studios, 15 percussion practice rooms, conference rooms, and administrative offices that continue to advance their world-class instruction.

 The combination of a concrete and masonry skeleton outfitted with resiliently-supported walls, floors, and ceilings allow one-on-one music instruction to take place simultaneously in adjacent music spaces throughout the building.
 Audio/video infrastructure and video conferencing systems give faculty the ability to conduct auditions and lessons with students all over the globe.